ArthurSpirling/FlyingBombReplication/README.md

 which is, modulo rounding error, what Shaw and Shaw report.

 Next, we use a [chisq goodness of fit test](https://rpubs.com/pg2000in/ChiSquareGoodnessFit).
 We will compare our observed counts to those we would expect under the null of a the Poisson with a lambda as given above.
-Note that R's built in function will get the degrees of freedom wrong (from our POV), because it is expecting a contingency table.
+Note that R's built-in function will get the degrees of freedom "wrong" (from our POV), because it is expecting a contingency table.
 We'll fix that later.
 It may also complain that some cell counts are too low.
 We will ignore that.
 For now then, just grab the statistic...
 ```
 stat <- suppressWarnings( chisq.test(x = observed, p = expected_probs)$statistic )
 ```